ApoapsisHGV/ApoapsisHGV.github.io/_posts/2019-04-11-Embedded-Programming.md

 {% include post-figure.html path="/images/posts/2019-04-11_STM-unpacked.jpg" alignment="right" image_size="small" %}

 We've chosen the STM32H743ZI not only because of its catchy name, but also because of its outstanding performance.
-The processor is based on the [ARM Cortex M7](https://developer.arm.com/ip-products/processors/cortex-m/cortex-m7) und is far more powerful than last year's [Arduino Nano](https://store.arduino.cc/arduino-nano): With 400&nbsp;MHz (25 times faster) and 1&nbsp;MByte RAM (500 times more), it will be easy to record multiple measurements and images simultaneously.
+The processor is based on the [ARM Cortex M7](https://developer.arm.com/ip-products/processors/cortex-m/cortex-m7) und is far more powerful than an [Arduino Nano](https://store.arduino.cc/arduino-nano): With 400&nbsp;MHz (25 times faster) and 1&nbsp;MByte RAM (500 times more), it will be easy to record multiple measurements and images simultaneously.

 ## No need for C!